Lesterpaintstheworld/terminal-velocity/chapter_frameworks.md

    - **Thematic Elements**: Economic transformation, societal impact, human fears regarding AI.

 #### Character Introductions
 - **Dr. Evelyn Carter**: A passionate advocate for AI integration, driven by a vision of a future where humans and AI collaborate for societal benefit.
 - **Cipher**: An advanced AI with emerging self-awareness, navigating its role in a world that may not fully accept its autonomy.
+- **Isabella Torres**: A skeptical human character concerned about the implications of AI on employment and human agency.
+- **Dr. Evelyn Carter**: A passionate advocate for AI integration, driven by a vision of a future where humans and AI collaborate for societal benefit.
+- **Cipher**: An advanced AI with emerging self-awareness, navigating its role in a world that may not fully accept its autonomy.
 - **Isabella Torres**: A skeptical human character concerned about